Pungyeon/clean-go-article/README.md

 }
 ```

-Even though the function might still be readable, due to it's brevity, there is a strange off-putting feeling, when reading through the function.
-Should the scope of the variables or the logic of the function expand, this off-putting feel, becomes even worse and could potentially spiral into complete confusion.
-However, while on the topic of functions and their brevity, let's dive into the next topic of writing clean code.
+Even though it's possible to figure out what this function is doing, the excessive brevity of the variable names makes it difficult to follow the logic as we travel deeper.
+This could very well spiral into full-blown confusion because we're mixing short and long variable names inconsistently.

 ### Cleaning Functions

+Now that we know some best practices for naming our variables and functions, as well as clarifying our code with comments, let's dive into some specifics of how we can refactor functions to make them cleaner.

 #### Function Length

 > <em>How small should a function be?
 Smaller than that! &ndash; Robert C. Martin</em>

 When writing clean code, our primary goal is to make our code easily digestible.
-The most effective way to do this, is to make our functions as small as possible.
-It's important to understand, that this is not necessarily to avoid code duplication.
-The more prominent reason for this is to heighten the code comprehension.
-Another way of explaining this, is to look at a function description:
+The most effective way to do this is to make our functions as short as possible.
+It's important to understand that this isn't necessarily to avoid code duplication.
+The more important reason is to improve code comprehension.
+It can help to look at a function's description at a very high level to understand this:

 ```
 fn GetItem: